jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 There is a problem, I have done the same steps for each of the 8 chapters covered so far

-* I pick a name for the project
+* I choose a name for the project
 * :ref:`I make a directory for the project<how to make a directory for the project>`
 * :ref:`I change directory to the project<how to change directory to the project>`
 * :ref:`I make a directory for the source code<how to make a directory for the source code>`